Emma Kelly

 Emma Thompson Kelly (December 17, 1918 – January 17, 2001) was an American musician.
-Known as the "Lady of 6,000 Songs", she appeared in both John Berendt's 1994 book Midnight in the Garden of Good and Evil and its 1997 movie adaptation.
+Known as the "Lady of 6,000 Songs", she appeared in both John Berendt's 1994 book Midnight in the Garden of Good and Evil and its 1997 movie adaptation, directed by Clint Eastwood.

-Her nickname was given to her by Johnny Mercer, who — after challenging her to play numerous songs he named — estimated she knew 6,000 songs from memory.
+Her nickname was given to her by Johnny Mercer, who—after challenging her to play numerous songs he named—estimated she knew 6,000 songs from memory.

-Personal life
+Early life

-Kelly was born in 1918 in Statesboro, Georgia.
-She was married to George Kelly for 47 years — from 1936 until his death from a heart attack in 1983 at the age of 70.
-Together, they had ten children.
+Kelly was born in 1918 in Statesboro, Georgia, to William F. Thompson and Sarah Pauline Cave.
+It was her mother's second marriage, her first husband having died eleven years into their marriage, from which Emma gained a step sister, Llewellyn.
+Emma was the Thompsons' second child, after Josephine.

+Known as "Mrs. Emma", she began dabbling on the piano at the age of three.
+When her mother heard her trying to play "Jesus Loves Me", she taught it to her.
+During her childhood, Kelly attended New Hope Methodist Church, on Georgia State Route 24.